dlvalencia/WaveClus_Datasets/README.md

 C. Pedreira et. al, "How many neurons can we see with current spike sorting algorithms?", Journal of Neuroscience Methods, vol. 211, no. 1, pp. 58–65, 2012. - https://www135.lamp.le.ac.uk/hgr3/

 ### Update June 12, 2022
-It seems that the source link above is out of data.
+It seems that the source link above is out of date.
 The new website for the University of Leicester Centre for Systems Neuroscience is found here: https://le.ac.uk/csn.
 The following are the latest available sources for the datasets

 Simulated_Dataset : https://leicester.figshare.com/articles/dataset/Simulated_dataset/11897595